denten-books/plain-text/main.md

 early days of computing, and yet it also works as an assertion of independence from that history.
 No longer shall the digital serve to emulate reality, nor be judged merely by its degree of life-like verisimilitude.
-The blocky world of Markus Persson's *Minecraft* (2009) stands as the antithesis to the magical realism of Cyan's *Myst* (1995), the best-selling graphic-adventure PC game of the 20th century.
+The blocky world of Markus Persson's *Minecraft* (2009) stands in the antithesis to the magical realism of Cyan's *Myst* (1995), the best-selling graphic-adventure PC game of the 20th century.
 Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful 8-bit